 - Writing to entertain: The writer’s primary purpose here is to provide enjoyment through text.
 Common examples are fiction and poetry.

-It’s important to remember that these purposes aren’t mutually exclusive.
-Sometimes they merge.
+It’s important to remember that these purposes aren’t mutually exclusive; at times they merge.
 For example, writing that is meant to persuade can also inform.
 Along the same line, writing that is meant to inform can serve to entertain.
 Again, it all depends on the writer’s purpose and the tone he or she uses to deliver it.

 Sincerity and honesty are a must in writing professional documents.
 Be sure to choose words that project these traits.
 The same can be said for optimism.
 Delivering bad news is a part any professional setting, but it is possible to deliver it in an optimistic fashion.
 Again, it is all in the writer’s tone.